felixsjoberg/Clean-Architecture-Template-ASP.NET/README.md

   <p align="center">
     ASP.NET Core Web Api Template built with CQRS/MediatR pattern with EF Core & Dapper for data access.

     Dapper query against storedProcedures.
     EF Core commands against database.

+    Project has built in Sqlite database in infrastructure layer for building & testing.
+This is could easily be switched out during finalization of built project for
   </p>
 </p>